Rwanda - ECommerce Rwanda - eCommerce

 Popular eCommerce Sites

-Credit and debit cards are generally limited to the capital of Kigali and selected hotels and restaurants in urban areas such as Musanze and Rubavu.
+Credit and debit cards are generally limited to the capital of Kigali and selected hotels and restaurants in urban areas such as Musanze, Rubavu and Rusizi.
 In 2011, Visa Inc. opened an office in Kigali and the company is working to broaden electronic payment services.
-The number of credit cards in use rose from 418 in 2012 to 3,668 in 2016, while the number of debit cards increased from 390,000 in 2012 to 746,485 in 2016.
-The national air carrier, RwandAir, began online booking and payment in 2012, although payments are still processed by way of third party companies in Kenya and South Africa.
+The RRA is also encouraging more electronic payments as they believe it will increase the percentage of transactions that are properly taxed.
+The number of credit cards in use rose from 418 in 2012 to 3,638 in 2018, while the number of debit cards increased from 390,000 in 2012 to 883,755 in 2018.